JenniferT9462/Devtools-debugging/Day-5.md

 #### Problem 1:

-- Solution: Add meta tag with viewport, device-width and scale.
+- Solution: Add meta tag with viewport, device-width and scale inside the head tags.
+SEO and Accessability

 #### Problem 2:

 - Solution: Add a title tag and meta tag with description of webpage.
+Inside the head tags.
+SEO and Accessability.

 #### Problem 3: